Dpdl-io/DpdlEngine/README.md

 applications on small memory footprint devices, and can be used as embedded scripting engine for various applications.

 The main nature of Dpdl is for enabling rapid development, code reuse and allow a high degree of portability while being simple, extensible and compact.
-Further, AI generated code may benefit from the possibility to use multiple programming languages.
-Dpdl has also built-in constructs that enable dynamic AI generated code.
+Further, developers can benefit from the possibility to use multiple programming languages due to the fact that a vaster set of APIs are available for a given platform.
-We have already very promising results for AI generated code using Dpdl.
+Dpdl has also built-in constructs that enable dynamic code generation.

 The **`DpdlPacket`** data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.